About Our TeamCore has a team of full- and part-time experts ready to handle projects of all sizes.

 Info coming soon…

 Erin holds a Master of Science in Human Factors and Systems from Embry-Riddle Aeronautical University.
 As a graduate student, her primary research focus was on workflow, communication, and layout disruptions in the Cardiovascular Operating Room.
 Specifically, she specialized in understanding the Perfusionist’s unique role within the cardiothoracic theatre.
-Erin’s undergraduate work in Psychology from Flagler College and internship at a small human factors consultancy specializing in Just Culture implementation lead motivated her to pursue a career in Medical Human Factors and Usability testing.
+Erin’s undergraduate work in Psychology from Flagler College and internship at a small human factors consultancy specializing in Just Culture implementation motivated her to pursue a career in Medical Human Factors and Usability testing.

 Info coming soon…